 The appropriateness of a prophylactic mastectomy is a complicated risk-benefit analysis that requires estimates of a patient's risk of breast cancer, typically based on the patient's family history of breast cancer and other factors.
-Two models are most frequently used, the Claus model and the Gail model.
+Several models are available to assess risk, such as the Claus model and the Gail model.
 Breast cancer history in first- and second-degree relatives is used to estimate breast cancer risk in the Claus model.
 The Gail model uses the following five risk factors: age at evaluation, age at menarche, age at first live birth, number of breast biopsies, and number of first-degree relatives with breast cancer.

 See Genetic Testing for Hereditary Breast and/or Ovarian Cancer medical policy.